 Bilpin international ground for Creative initiatives (BigCi)

-In addition to the artist residency program, BigCi is available for a variety of events, workshops and exhibitions.
+In addition to the artist residency program, BigCi is available for events, performances, workshops, installations and exhibitions.
 Proposals are welcome.

 This slideshow requires JavaScript.